mpebbles/playful-panda/README.md

 in bits (in other words, anything that can be written!)

-*Please email mitchell.jeffrey.pebbles@gmail.com with any questions, recommendations, ideas, concerns.
+*Please email mitchell.jeffrey.pebbles@gmail.com with any questions, recommendations, ideas, or concerns.
+Also feel free to spread this!
 This project and its ideas are open to all, as it is intended to make something happen, regardless of implementation details.*